-Name Age Position Harel Gadot 46 President, Chief Executive Officer and Chairman of the Board of Directors David Ben Naim 49 Chief Financial Officer Yehezkel (Hezi) Himelfarb 60 General Manager and Chief Operating Officer
+Name Age Position Position Harel Gadot 46 President, Chief Executive Officer and Chairman of the Board of Directors David Ben Naim 49 Chief Financial Officer Yehezkel (Hezi) Himelfarb 60 General Manager and Chief Operating Officer

 David Ben Naim, became the Company's part-time Chief Financial Officer following the consummation of the Merger.
 Mr. Ben Naim is the general manager of DBN Finance Services Ltd., a company which provides outsourcing financial services to public and private companies, since 2014, including the Company.
 Through DBN Finance Services, Mr. Ben Naim has acted as the outsourced CFO for Emerald Medical Applications Corp.
 (OTC:MRLA), a digital health startup company engaged in the development, sale and service of imaging solutions, and Tempramed Inc., a private medical device company.
 Prior to that, Mr. Ben Naim served as Chief Financial Officer for several companies in the biomedical and technology industries.
 From July 2012 to September 2014, Mr. Ben Naim served as Chief Financial Officer for Insuline Medical Ltd. (TASE: INSL), an Israel-based company focused on improving performance of insulin treatment methods.
-From 2008 until 2011, Mr. Ben Naim served as Chief Financial Officer of Several company in the medical diagnostics field.
+From 2008 until 2011, Mr. Ben Naim served as Chief Financial Officer of Crow Technologies 1977 Ltd. (OTC:CRWTF), a company that designs, develops, manufactures and sells a broad range of security and alarm systems.
 From 2007 to 2008, Mr. Ben Naim served as Chief Financial Officer of Ilex Medical Ltd. (TASE:ILX), a leading company in the medical diagnostics field.
 From 2003 to 2007, Mr. Ben Naim was the Corporate Controller of Tadiran Telecom Ltd. He started his career in 1998 at Deloitte & Touche where he left in 2003 as an Audit Senior Manager.
 Mr. Ben Naim holds a B.A. in social sciences from Open University, Israel, a CPA license from Ramat Gan College, Israel, and an M.B.A. from Ono Academic College, Israel.